The Road to Trust: Building Enclaves within Confidential VMs: Background

 \subsection{Threat model}

 \sysname is built on top of SEV-SNP and follows a similar threat model, which considers the host software as a potential source of harm or compromise.
 We place our trust in the underlying SEV-SNP hardware to protect the CVM from direct observation or tampering by the host software or other CVMs.
+Specifically, we do not consider the recent attacks on SEV-SNP, such as the CacheWrap attack~\cite{Zhang2024CacheWarp}, the WeSee attack~\cite{schluter2024wesee} and the Heckler attack~\cite{schluter2024heckler}.

-Considering the substantial code base of the guest OS within the CVM, it is not considered entirely trustworthy.
+Since the user can attest the load-time correctness of the CVM with remote attestation, we assume that the attacker initially only controls all software and hardware external to the CVM.
+However, considering the substantial code base of the guest OS within the CVM, it is not considered entirely trustworthy.
 Therefore, the primary goal of \sysname is to strongly maintain the integrity and confidentiality of the enclave, effectively protecting it from potential security compromises originating from both the host software and the untrusted guest OS.
 These entities may collaborate in their attempts to breach the enclave's security.

-Furthermore, this paper does not cover scenarios in which the enclave intentionally reveals secrets or the security risks associated with unsafe code, such as memory safety vulnerabilities within the enclave or attacks originating from the interface between the enclave and the application (e.g., COIN~\cite{khandaker2020coin} or IAGO~\cite{checkoway2013iago} attacks).
+Furthermore, this paper does not cover the security risks associated with unsafe code, such as {memory safety vulnerabilities within the enclave~\cite{biondo2018guard}, enclave malwares~\cite{toffalini2021snakegx,schwarz2017malware},} or attacks originating from the interface between the enclave and the application (e.g., COIN~\cite{khandaker2020coin} or IAGO~\cite{checkoway2013iago} attacks).
 However, it is important to highlight that \sysname ensures that the enclave cannot compromise the operations or integrity of the guest OS, even in the presence of vulnerabilities.

-The security monitor operates in kernel mode at VMPL0 and is responsible for enforcing memory isolation between mutually distrustful components.
-Additionally, the security monitor serves as the core root of trust for measurement (CRTM).
-To establish a foundation of trust, it is assumed that the security monitor is fully trusted.
+The security monitor is responsible for enforcing memory isolation between mutually distrustful components.
+The SGX emulation layer serves as the core root of trust for measurement (CRTM).
+To establish a foundation of trust, it is assumed that the security monitor and the SGX emulation layer are trusted.

 This paper does not cover side channel attacks, including traditional cache side channel attacks~\cite{liu2015last}, page table based attacks~\cite{xu2015controlled,wang2017leaky,van2017telling} or transient execution attacks~\cite{kocher2020spectre,van2018foreshadow,van2019ridl}.
 We consider protection against these types of attacks as orthogonal to our design.
 Furthermore, since the host and the guest OS are free to not schedule the enclave for execution, Denial-of-Service (DoS) attacks are also out of scope.